amperity/amperity-docs/shared/terms.rst

 .. term-datagrid-administrator-policy-assign-start

 Assign this policy to users who will make configuration changes using a sandbox, after which those changes will be reviewed by a user assigned the **Allow sandbox administration** policy.
-A DataGrid Administrator has visibility into *all resource groups*.
+An administrator has visibility into *all resource groups*.

 .. term-datagrid-administrator-policy-assign-end